 Looking back further the Domesday Book of 1086 includes early Latin forms of the name Osuuald, Osuuoldus in Somerset and Surrey respectively.
 Robertus filius Oswaldi was found in Norfolk in 1240 and much later, John Oswald was listed in the Subsidy Rolls of Sussex in 1327.

 The Hundredorum Rolls of 1273 listed Simon Aswald, Oxfordshire, 1273 and the Writs of Parliament of 1325 included John Oswald, Gloucestershire, 1325.

 Early History of the Oswolde family

-Another 213 words (15 lines of text) covering the years 189 and are included under the topic Early Oswolde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Oswolde research.
+Another 107 words (8 lines of text) covering the year 1890 is included under the topic Early Oswolde History in all our PDF Extended History products and printed products wherever possible.

 Oswolde Spelling Variations

 Few standards of spelling and translation existed in the Middle Ages. spelling variations, are thus, an extremely common occurrence in records of ancient Scottish names.
 Over the years, Oswolde has been spelled Oswald, Oswalde, Oswold, Oswolde, Oswell and others.